saecki/crates.nvim/README.md

 ## Features
 - Completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
+- Update crates to newest compatible version
-- Upgrade crate on current line
+- Upgrade crates to newest version
 - Automatically load when opening a Cargo.toml file (`autoload`)
 - Live update while editing (`autoupdate`)
-- Show currently usable version
+- Show compatible version
-    - indicate if usable version is a pre-release
+    - indicate if compatible version is a pre-release
-    - indicate if usable version is yanked
+    - indicate if compatible version is yanked
-    - indicate if no version is usable
+    - indicate if no version is compatible
 - Show best upgrade candidate
 - Open floating window with all versions
     - Select a version by pressing enter (`popup.keys.select`)